 The Index of Economic Freedom is a substantial publication that is brought to print each year by an incredibly talented team of editors and production specialists.
 We wish to express our deepest appreciation to Senior Editor Richard Odermatt, who is responsible for final review of the completed text, and Senior Copy Editor William T. Poole, who bears the primary responsibility for perfecting the language we employ, as well as Therese Pennefather, Deputy Director of Research Editing, and Senior Data Graphics Editor John Fleming.
 Creative Director Melissa Bluey and Jay Simon, Publication Production Specialist, were responsible for the design and layout of the book.

-The availability of the entire Index and related raw data online at www.heritage.org/index has greatly expanded the publication’s reach and accessibility.
-The transposition to the Web each year would not be possible without the expertise of Director of Marketing Technology Tim McGovern and his team, including Roger Spurzem, Jim Lawruk, and Maria Sousa.
-We are also grateful to Chief Executive Officer Mike Needham and his team at Heritage Action for America for their help in spreading the word about the benefits of economic freedom.
+The availability of the entire Index and its database online at www.heritage.org/index has greatly expanded the publication’s reach and accessibility over the past years.
+The transposition to the Web each year would not be possible without the expertise of Director of Marketing Technology Tim McGovern and his team, including Roger Spurzem, Maria Sousa, Isabel Isidro, Jeph Christoff, Joe Perez, Catherine Dugyon, and former Heritage staffer Jim Lawruk.

 Ambassador Terry Miller